Jinxiang2000/Jinxiang2000.github.io/content/resume/_index.md

 **Student Assistant** | *Santa Barbara, CA* | *Sep 2021 – Jun 2023*
 - Assisted library users in cleaning and preparing data for analysis, improving data accuracy and usability
 - Maintained statistics on the lab and identified IT issues, ensuring smooth operation and timely issue resolution
-- Answered student’s questions in the Data Science Carpentry workshop and develop workshop materials.
+- Answered student's questions in the Data Science Carpentry workshop and develop workshop materials.
 - Delivered programming projects on speech processing and web-scraping, enhancing research and data efficiency.

 ---